LoveBodhi/new-fairy-tale-wonderland/_Resources/Note.md

-All files, unless noted, are licensed under MIT (aka Expat).
+All files, unless noted, are licensed under Creative Commons BY 4.